bernardoleary/Azure-Bootcamp-2017/readme.md

 Log in to Azure and make your own Cognitive Services key (optional)
 Upload an existing application (company assistant) and link it to a key
 Train and test existing application/model
+Explain the probability/threshold
 Overview of NLP - intents/entities/utterances/features

 ## LUIS with a Bot
 Get LUIS URL and put it in our Bot
-Discuss the waterfall and dialog patterns
+Discuss the "Waterfall" and "Dialog" patterns
-Set Bot up so that it detects intent and falls through to a default if no suitable option is found
-Add a "Waterfall" element to the Book Leave dialog, so that there's a discussion
+Set Bot up so that it detects intent and falls through to a default if no suitable option is found Add "Help" to the LUIS model, retrain and rerun, show how the system matches the intent now Add a waterfall element to the Book Leave dialog, so that there's a discussion
+Modify bot to used an IntentDialog and add a configurable threshold

 ## QnA Maker
 Log in to QnA Maker, set up an account